The first step in developing a project after you launch Flare is to start a project.

 After you start a project, you can then move on to the other basic steps.

 Note: You do not necessarily need to follow all of the above steps (and their substeps) in the exact order given.
-For example, as you add topics to a project, you may want to start applying styles and formatting to them right away, before adding other elements to the project, such as a glossary.
+For example, as you add topics to a project, you may want to start applying styles and formatting to them right away, before adding other features to the project, such as a glossary.
 However, the above sequence probably makes the most overall logical sense.
-For example, you must start a project before adding elements (i.e., topics, content, cross-references, etc.) to it.
+For example, you must start a project before adding content and features (i.e., topics, content, cross-references, etc.) to it.